 How to Link Cells Between Two Excel Workboks

 When you set up links between your own Excel workbook and the template we provided you with, you need to employ the following code:

 After inputting the code with the relevant workbook name, sheet name and cell address, Excel will let you link to the specific file on your drive.
 Here is an example of how the code looks after the link has been set up:

 Setting Up the Links

-- The first time you input the code, you can make do with inputting the standard code below, but exchange "sheet_name" with the name of the sheet in the workbook you are referring to and "Cell_address" with the adress of the cell.
-When you hit enter a window will open, requesting you to select the workbook you refer to, this will change the [workbook_name] part of the code for the specific address on your computer;
+- The first time you input the code, you can do so by inputting the standard code below, but exchange "sheet_name" with the name of the sheet in the workbook you are referring to and "cell_address" with the address of the cell.
+When you hit "enter", a window will open requesting you to select the workbook you refer to.
+This will change the [workbook_name] part of the code for the specific address on your computer:

-- When everything has been linked, you can upload the template to the ParsePort XBRL Converter and run a test conversion to make sure that everything fits.
+- When everything has been linked, you can upload the template to the ParsePort XBRL Converter and run a test conversion to make sure that everything works.

-Note that when assisting you on support matters related to issues with specific figures, we may need you to also attach the workbook you are linking to, in order to successfully troubleshoot your issue, but we will let you know, when and if this is the case.
+Note that when assisting you on support matters related to issues with specific figures, we may need you to also attach the workbook you are linking to in order to successfully troubleshoot your issue.
+However, please note that we will let you know when and if this is the case.

 The Benefits of Using Our Excel Template

-- Increased conversion speed - The smaller the files you are trying to convert, the faster the conversion will happen, and because the template we create for you only contains the information needed to create the iXBRL file you will see faster conversion times, than if you were using your own heavier files;
+- Increased conversion speed - The smaller the files you are trying to convert, the faster the conversion will happen.
+Therefore, because the template we create for you only contains the information needed to create the iXBRL file, you will see faster conversion times than if you were using your own heavier files.

 - Top security - Our file only contains the data which is absolutely necessary to produce your iXBRL file, so by using the template we create for you, you avoid sending us potentially sensitive data.